Here’s What Donald Trump Promised To Accomplish On His First Day As President

 - Sixth, a complete ban on foreign lobbyists raising money for American elections.

-- Seventh, cancel billions in payments to U.N. climate change programs and use the money to fix America’s water and environmental infrastructure.
+Seventh, cancel billions in payments to U.N. climate change programs and use the money to fix America’s water and environmental infrastructure.”

 Trump set the bar pretty high for things he will accomplish — not only within the first 100 days — but on his first day in office.
 The Washington Post reports that Trump is planning on signing around six executive actions on Friday, but things will start happening fast on Monday morning.